The health benefits of iodine have been known for years. But where does a person begin? Is all iodine the same? What does it even do?

 There are a couple of things, though, that I do want to talk about that will kind of affect and block small amounts of iodine.
 It's not something serious, but if you are taking iodine, you want to watch out for eating a lot of cruciferous vegetables like cabbage and kale.
 Those do have goitrogenic compounds and that can block small amounts of iodine.
 It's probably not the biggest concern.
 But you do want to look out for that.

 Another great, easy and inexpensive remedy, just like iodine is distilled water with organic, raw apple cider vinegar.
 And raw apple cider vinegar, I always put it in my water because it contains the mother of vinegar, it contains living enzymes, everything you need.
 It's great; you get used to the taste and it's great for the body.
 It just enhances the water.

-So, some other endocrine gland disruptors… Pesticides, herbicides, such a big problem.
+So, some other endocrine gland disruptors… Pesticides, herbicides, such a big concern.
 Because most of the food these days is heavily sprayed, you have a genetically modified situation.
-Then you have roundup, which is Glyphosate, which is an extremely toxic chemical.
+Then you have Roundup, which is Glyphosate, which is an extremely toxic chemical.
 These are all sprayed on crops.

 Now, what happens is your endocrine glands or your hormone-producing glands are exposed to these pesticides and these chemicals.
 And that also causes an iodine deficiency and it also causes the initiation of disease-causing compounds, they're endocrine disruptors.

 You have soy, which has high estrogen in it.
 And so, a lot of these disruptors cause a malfunction in your hormones.
 That's what we're talking about, really, here is with a lack of iodine, you're talking about disruption of hormones.